Kikismine/industrialism/README.md

 ---

-- it runs on vulkan 1.3
+- it runs on OpenGL version 4.6
-- c++ standard is 2023 version
+- C++ standard is 2023 version
-- it is built on (for now, maybe forever) cmake build system with a main app and engine 'library' that is compiled with the needed libraries, classes and files
+- it is built on (for now, maybe forever) cmake build system with these main folders:
+  - `src` - contains all `.cpp` files including the `main.cpp` file
+  - `include` - contains all `.hpp` files, they're automatically linked to the `.cpp` files
+  - `lib` - contains all libraries; most of them are git modules that can be automatically updated through git itself
 - libraries the engine is using:
     - [GLFW](https://github.com/glfw/glfw) (for window and input handling)
+    - [glad**2**](https://github.com/Dav1dde/glad) (for handling OpenGL functions etc.), I chose glad version 2, because of more modern functions and things lol
     - [glm](https://github.com/g-truc/glm) (for math)
-    - [vk-bootstrap](https://github.com/charles-lunarg/vk-bootstrap) (for vulkan boilerplate code)

 ### Contact

 ---

-My Discord name is kikismine
+My Discord name is "kikismine"

 [^1]: Survival or something similar is considered too.